digital-asset/da-marketplace/docs/damlhub_deployment.md

 ## Pre-requisites

 Ensure you have installed the dependencies as noted on the main README.
-Note that the local stack currently only works on Unix-based operating systems, such as macOS and GNU/Linux.
+Note that the build process currently only works on Unix-based operating systems, such as macOS and GNU/Linux.

 Windows development is not fully supported yet.
 It may be possible to follow these steps through